-Mary Immaculate College has a long tradition of making connections with nearby communities, whether immediately adjacent to our campuses, locally in Limerick and Tipperary or in the broader region.
-MIC achieves this through a variety of outreach initiatives and events—organised and led by staff, students and our Director of Enterprise and Community Engagement, Dr Maeve Liston.
+Mary Immaculate College has a long history and tradition of making connections and working with external partners, organisations and communities and continues this work through a variety of outreach initiatives and events—organised and led by staff, students and the office of Enterprise and Community Engagement ( E&CE)

 STEAM (Science, Technology, Engineering, Arts & Maths)

 As the leading third-level institution in Ireland in the provision of programmes in the teaching of STEAM at primary and second level, MIC is committed to promoting STEAM among primary and second level students, teachers, parents and the general public through a wide range of outreach activities and events.

 As well as a programme of interactive STEAM workshops on campus and in schools, MIC plays an active role in organising Engineers Week, Space Week, Maths Week and Limerick Lifelong Festival activities.

 MIC is involved with STEAM outreach events at national level including the ESB Science Blast which has taken place at MIC Limerick annually since 2016.

 The CRAFT (Creative Arts, Future Technologies) Maker Space at MIC will open in 2023.
 This dynamic and interactive public exhibition and workshop space, will allow for the fusion of the creative arts and STEM education through a variety of activities focusing on building creativity, innovation and STEAM skills for life.